 That brings up another point as to why it’s important to use a financial need assessment provider, and, if possible, charge the fee to the family.
 If your school chooses to have a provider put a single-page application form on your school’s Web site, and allow the family to apply at no cost to them, Web spiders and bots may complete the application simply because it’s a form.
 You may get a bunch of garbage in the same way that articles which invite comments on the Web have components now to “prove your are a human,” and that could end up costing your school a significant amount of money if left unchecked.

-Then what about those families with significant financial that need who don’t have $25 or $30 or so to spend on a financial aid application?
-If they are enrolling their child in your school, and you know they have financial need (because they told you so in your interview with them), are you only going to award them $20?
+Then what about those families with significant financial that need who don’t have $35 or so to spend on a financial aid application?
+If they are enrolling their child in your school, and you know they have financial need (because they told you so in your interview with them), are you only going to award them $30?
 You’re probably going to award them much more than the cost of the application.
 Therefore, it is beneficial for the family to apply for aid once they have seen your school and have determined that this is where they want their children to be educated.
-Further, if parents are complaining about paying $25 or $30 to apply for financial aid because that’s a hardship for them, then what happens when they’re expected to pay three- or four-figures in tuition month after month when their children are enrolled in the school?
+Further, if parents are complaining about paying $35 to apply for financial aid because that’s a hardship for them, then what happens when they’re expected to pay three- or four-figures in tuition month after month when their children are enrolled in the school?

 What if they don’t want to share all their financial information?
 They think they have need, but don’t want anyone else to see their financial circumstances, and wonder why you don’t “trust them” with them telling you that they can’t afford your school’s tuition?
 The explanation is a simple one – there are many families with financial need who want to enroll in the school, and since your school needs to be good stewards of the funds entrusted to them, there is a process that must be followed.
 The school is a community, and every well-run community abides by “standards” that they set.
 If the parent wants you to make an exception for them, then they may ALWAYS want you to make exceptions for them.
 Since the parents are the first educators of their children, is this really a family you want to have as a part of your school community?
 If you have a process and policy in place that’s been reviewed and accepted by your school’s board or governing body that’s beneficial to fostering positive enrollment gains, then the process and policy should be followed.